How to Download Disney Plus Movies to MP4? [Lossless 4K]

 The 4K download option is available for any title that Disney+ itself offers in 4K.
 If a show is only available in 1080p, then 1080p will be the highest quality StreamFab can download.
 It always allows you to download the best available version!

-Using a tool like StreamFab to back up content you've legally paid for falls into a legal gray area.
-But honestly, as long as you stick to the compliance statement we mentioned above (for personal backup only, no redistribution), you're just exercising control over the content you paid for.
+Using a tool like StreamFab to back up content you've legally paid for is generally for personal use.
+It is crucial to strictly adhere to the compliance statement we mentioned above (for personal backup only, no redistribution) to avoid infringing on copyright laws.

 Yes!
 That's the whole point.
 That's what an MP4 means!
 Once StreamFab saves the video as an MP4, it's just a normal video file.
 You can play it on any device that supports MP4 (like your computer, TV, tablet, or phone).
 You can even put your Disney Plus movie downloads to sd card.
-No one can tell you to 'phone home' every 30 days anymore.
+You don't need to connect to the internet every 30 days anymore.

 Conclusion